Is my trademark registration a guaranteed success?

 What is the period of validity of a China registered trademark?

-The period of validity of a registered trademark is ten years, counted from the date of approval of the registration.
-If you intend to continue to use the registered trademark beyond this, an application for renewal of the registration can be made.
-Most countries have different rules for when you can apply for a renewal of your mark.
-In the US, for example, you can apply for a renewal within six months before the expiration date.
+The period of validity of a registered trademark is ten years, counting from the date of registration approval.
+If you want to continue to use the registered trademark beyond this, an application for renewal of the registration must be made.